ireaneus/CDI/docs/OTSurvey/OTSurveyS4AssignmentPt1.md

 ---

-## Question: Why did God create man with the ability to obey or disobey?
+## Question: Why did God create darkness, sea, and sin, all that provision for Evil, when the new Heavens, and Earth will not have these things?

 ## Answer